+34 677 537 634 // +34 902 40 40 33 info@pescatravel.com

 Flies for king salmon: Fat Freddies, large intruders, large bunny leaches and other leach variants in pink, orange, chartreuse, purple and blue Flies for cohos: well weighted streamers such as egg sucking leaches, wooly buggers, popsicles, flash flies, intruders in hot pink, orange, chartreuse, purple, black and blue or large floating flies such as bombers and polly wogs in the same colors.

 Spinning gear: 9 foot spinning rods with 15 to 25 pound test line.
-Nº 2 or 3 Silver Fox spinners, Mepps Flying C’s or Aglias, Dick Night or Pixie spoons in bright colors.
+Nº 2 or 3 Silver Fox spinners, Mepps Flying C’s or Aglias, Dick Night or Pixie spoons in bright

-Guests are accomodated in cozy private cabins with double twin or king size beds with on suite bathrooms, heating and electricty.
+Guests are accommodated in cozy private cabins with double twin or king size beds with on suite bathrooms, heating and electricity.
 Amenities include laundry service, telephone, fax, satellite television, sauna and freezer.
 Meals are served in the main lodge with the kitchen, dining and lounge areas.
 The food can be classified as “Gourmet Alaskan” – hearty home style cooking with just the right touch of modern culinary influence.

 Wildman Lake Lodge is located along the banks of the Ocean River in the remote Alaska Peninsula about 1000 miles to the west of Anchorage. to get there guests fly into Anchorage.
 From there we fly them directly to the lodge on a private plane on a scenic 2 hour flight.